communications-mining

 Overview

-When you build a taxonomy by labelling data, you are creating a model.
+When you build a taxonomy by annotating data, you are creating a model.
 This model will use the labels you have applied to a set of data to identify similar concepts and intents in other messages and predict which labels apply to them.

 In doing so, each label will have its own set of precision and recall scores.